Curriculum for Teachers

 Temperature Leak

-- K-PS3-1: Make observations to determine the effect of sunlight on Earth’s surface.
+Can you find the temperature leak in your classroom using an infrared sensor?- K-PS3-1: Make observations to determine the effect of sunlight on Earth’s surface.

 Heat Absorption

-- K-PS3-1: Make observations to determine the effect of sunlight on Earth’s surface.
+Do different colors absorb different amounts of heat?- K-PS3-1: Make observations to determine the effect of sunlight on Earth’s surface.

 - K-PS3-2: Use tools and materials to design and build a structure that will reduce the warming effect of sunlight on an area.